dthtien/redis-in-ruby/content/post/chapter-6-building-a-hash-table.md

 The previous pseudo code section shows five functions, the first one is `new_node`.
 This function acts as the entry point of a linked list.
 A node contains a key, a value, and a next node value.
 If the next node value is null, the element is the last one in the list.

-Appending an element to such list is done by first creating a single node list and then a second one, with the `next_node` value set to the first one:
+Prepending — a fancy word for "adding at the beginning" — an element to such list is done by first creating a single node list and then a second one, with the `next_node` value set to the first one:

 ```
 first_node = new_node(k1, v1, null)